svaarala/duktape/doc/buffers.rst

 Notes:

-* A plain buffer mimics an ArrayBuffer wherever possible, and inherits methods and other properties through ``ArrayBuffer.prototype``.
+* A plain buffer mimics an Uint8Array wherever possible, and inherits methods and other properties through ``Uint8Array.prototype``.

 * DataView and Node.js Buffer inherit a set of accessor methods from their prototype.
 These accessors allow fields of different width and type to